ava-labs/subnet-evm/docs/releasing/README.md

 ## Procedure

+### Release candidate

+ℹ️ you should always create a release candidate first, and only if everything is fine, you can create a release.

-In this document, we create a release `v0.7.3-rc.0`.
+In this section, we create a release candidate `v0.7.3-rc.0`.
 We therefore assign these environment variables to simplify copying instructions:

 ```bash
 export VERSION_RC=v0.7.3-rc.0